scrum-1/horosim/docs/HardwareSetup.md

 ** Parameters **

 * pin: the Arduino pin number where the sensor is connected.
-* name_sensor: the name of the joint in CoppeliaSim.
+* name_sensor: the name of the sensor in CoppeliaSim.
 This parameter should go between "" (for example: "left_vision_sensor").
 * threshold: A value between 0 and 1 that determines the digital value of the output.

 ** Notes: **